greenertux/mattermost-mysql-to-postgresql/README.md

 ## Migrate data using pg
-Use MYSQL_PDW for complex passwords that would need escaping otherwise.
+Use MYSQL_PWD for complex passwords that would need escaping otherwise.

 `MYSQL_PWD='PASSWORD' pgloader mattermost.load`